huangwb8/m2w/README.md

 + All you need to deal with is a single python script `myblog.py` instead of two (`update.py` and `upload.py` in `m2w 1.0`).
 + Ignore repeated new markdown files for uploading (`v2.2.4+`)

-REST API is safer but less efficient.
-We would repair it sooner or later.

 ## Install

 > [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is recommended to manage Python version and related dependencies.